The E.WE Foundation is an IRS approved 501(c)(3) nonprofit healthcare advocacy organization.

 MISSION

-To provide resources and support to families affected by Edwards Syndrome or Trisomy 18, and other rare diseases, while changing the medical perspective through advocacy, education, and public policy
+To provide resources and support to families impacted by Trisomy 18 (Edwards Syndrome), and other rare diseases, while changing the medical perspective through advocacy, education, and public policy

 VISION

-To ensure all families affected by Edwards Syndrome, Trisomy 18 and other rare diseases, have equitable access to quality healthcare, early intervention, and social services
+To ensure all families impacted by Trisomy 18 (Edwards Syndrome) and other rare diseases, have equitable access to quality healthcare, early intervention, and social services

 VALUES

-We believe patients with chronic illness like Edwards Syndrome, Trisomy 18 should have immediate access to quality healthcare, medical resources, and economic support, without bias or prejudice.
+We believe patients with chronic and terminal illness should have immediate access to quality of life solutions, quality healthcare, medical resources, and economic support, without bias or prejudice.

 MEET OUR FOUNDERS

-Kareem & Sarita Edwards are parents to Elijah, a vibrant little boy diagnosed in utero with Edwards Syndrome, Full Trisomy 18.
+Kareem & Sarita Edwards are parents to Elijah, a vibrant little boy diagnosed in utero with Full Trisomy 18.
 They have more than 20 years of professional experience in Business & Healthcare Management.
 Kareem is a Senior Manager for a Global Transportation and Logistical Information Corporation and is E.WE’s VP of Operations.
-Sarita is E.WE’s CEO & President and has a professional background in Healthcare Operations & Patient Access.
+Sarita is E.WE’s CEO & President, Dean of Instruction, and has a professional background in Health Systems Leadership.
 Sarita is a world’s top patient expert, social health ambassador, global keynote speaker, and award-winning advocate.

 Kareem & Sarita are rare disease legislative advocates and members of multiple coalitions.
 Sarita is a Community Congress member providing advice and insight on urgent policy initiatives.
-Additionally, Sarita sits on executive boards for other nonprofit & community organizations, participates in DEI workgroups, and is a member of advisory councils within her home state and across the country.
-Sarita is certified in Seizure Recognition & First Aid by the Epilepsy Foundation and Mental Health First Aid by the National Council for Behavioral Health & Mental Wellbeing.
-Sarita has continuing education studies in effective parenting & childhood behavior, child abuse & neglect prevention, DEI education, and mental health strategy.
+Additionally, Sarita sits on executive advisory boards for other nonprofit & community organizations within her home state and across the country.
+Kareem has a Bachelor of Science in Psychology.
+Sarita has a Bachelor of Science in Health Science, a Masters in Healthcare Administration, and is certified in Mental Health Instruction by the National Council for Behavioral Health & Mental Wellbeing.

 THE “WHY” BEHIND THE E.WE FOUNDATION